rotundasoftware/parcelify/README.md

 # Parcelify

-Parcelify is a browserify wrapper that creates a css bundle (and optionally template bundle) from assets in npm modules.
+Parcelify is a browserify wrapper that creates a css and / or template bundle from assets in npm modules.

 * Uses browserify / js requires to resolve dependencies
 * Supports transforms like sass and less